Last updated: 04/2/2019

 - Antidepressants and anti-anxiety medications can be helpful during one’s recovery, as butalbital is likely to cause mood disturbances in those who have been abusing it in large doses.

 - Cognitive-behavioral therapy and other options can be helpful in treating depression, anxiety disorders, and butalbital addiction all at once.
-It is especially important that your disorders are all treated together if they are occurring together, according to the NIDA, and the presence of one or more disorders is another reason why inpatient treatment may be a safer option for you.
+It is especially important that your disorders are all treated together if they are occurring together, and the presence of one or more disorders is another reason why inpatient treatment may be a safer option for you.